 Here was Jeeves making heavy weather about me wearing a perfectly ordinary white mess jacket, a garment not only tout ce qu’il y a de chic, but absolutely de rigueur, and in the same breath, as you might say, inciting Gussie Fink-Nottle to be a blot on the London scene in scarlet tights.
 Ironical, what?
 One looks askance at this sort of in-and-out running.

-Bertie now demands a reason for Jeeves’s counsel of breaching the time honoured tradition of attending such events in the get-up of pantomime’s stock character.
+Bertie demands a reason for Jeeves’s counsel of departure from the time honoured tradition of attending such events in the get-up of pantomime’s stock character.

 “What has he got against Pierrots?”